-- 14.1 Students may hold the view that their efforts in learning and performance in the assessments/examinations is not duly reflected by the grades they have attained, and they may want to request for grade review to reconfirm the grades they have attained. - 14.2 Request for grade review shall be made within three working days upon the release of module grades, by specific application form with the stipulated application fees, to the Registry. - 14.3 A student can apply for grade review of up to three modules per semester. - 14.4 The review will be conducted and approved by respective Department/ School Examinations and Assessment Committee (D/SEAC).
-The decision of D/SEAC on grade review shall be final.
+- 16.1 Students may hold the view that their efforts in learning and performance in the assessments/examinations is not duly reflected by the grades they have attained, and they may want to request for grade review to reconfirm the grades they have attained. - 16.2 Request for grade review shall be made within three working days upon the release of module grades, by specific application form with the stipulated application fees, to the Registry. - 16.3 A student can apply for grade review of up to three modules per semester. - 16.4 A student is not eligible to apply for grade review if s/he is deemed to have failed the module because s/he is not allowed to attend the

-- 14.5 After the approval of the review results, D/SEAC shall notify the Registry of the review results.
-The Registry shall submit all grade review results to the University Examinations and Assessment Committee (UEAC) for noting. - 14.6 If the review warrants a change of grade, the Registry will revise the record, notify and refund the grade review applicant accordingly. - 14.7 If the review does not lead to any revision of grade attained by the review applicant, the Registry will keep the record of grade and notify the applicant of the review result.
-No refund of the grade review application fee will be made to the applicant. - 14.8 Approved grade review results shall be released to the applicants within three calendar weeks after the application for grade review is closed. - 14.9 Fees and charges apply to application for grade review.
+- examination or his/her assessment is not accepted resulted from unfulfillment of attendance requirements. - 16.5 The review will be conducted and approved by respective Department/ School Examinations and Assessment Committee (D/SEAC).
+The decision of D/SEAC on grade review shall be final. - 16.6 After the approval of the review results, D/SEAC shall notify the Registry of the review results.
+The Registry shall submit all grade review results to the University Examinations and Assessment Committee (UEAC) for noting. - 16.7 If the review warrants a change of grade, the Registry will revise the record, notify and refund the grade review applicant accordingly. - 16.8 If the review does not lead to any revision of grade attained by the review applicant, the Registry will keep the record of grade and notify the applicant of the review result.
+No refund of the grade review application fee will be made to the applicant. - 16.9 Approved grade review results shall be released to the applicants within three calendar weeks after the application for grade review is closed. - 16.10 Fees and charges apply to application for grade review.

-15. Graduation and Award Classification
+17. Graduation and Award Classification

-15.1 Application for Graduation
+17.1 Application for Graduation

-- 15.1.1 Students should check their progress of study on eCampus and submit an application for graduation through eCampus before the deadline announced by the Registry.
+17.1.1 Students should check their progress of study on eCampus and submit an application for graduation through eCampus before the deadline announced by the Registry.
 Failure to meet the stipulated application deadline may result in the student's not being able to graduate in that semester.
-Late submission or special cases provided with valid justifications are subject to the discretionary approval of the Registrar. - 15.1.2 A nominal registration fee per semester may be charged to the student if s/he does not submit application for graduation and does not take any module while waiting for graduation. - 15.1.3 Application for graduation, once submitted, cannot be withdrawn.
-Students who are able to graduate and have applied for graduation in the intended graduation semester should not register further for any modules in the subsequent semesters; otherwise the approval for his/her graduation will be delayed.
+Late submission or special cases provided with valid justifications are subject to the discretionary approval of the Registrar.

-15.1.4 If students have applied for graduation but cannot complete all the graduation requirements by the end of the intended graduation semester, then they must re-apply for graduation in another semester that they wish to graduate.
+- 17.1.2 A nominal continuation fee per semester may be charged to the student if s/he does not submit application for graduation and does not take any module while waiting for graduation. - 17.1.3 Application for graduation, once submitted, cannot be withdrawn.
+Students who are able to graduate and have applied for graduation in the intended graduation semester should not register further for any modules in the subsequent semesters; otherwise the approval for his/her graduation will be delayed. - 17.1.4 If students have applied for graduation but cannot complete all the graduation requirements by the end of the intended graduation semester, then they must re-apply for graduation in another semester that they wish to graduate.

-15.2 Graduation Requirements
+17.2 Graduation Requirements